-The Indenture contains certain covenants, including covenants requiring the Company to provide financial information to the holders of the Convertible Notes, and the Trustee if the Company ceases to be subject to the reporting requirements of the Securities Exchange Act of 1934.
+The Indenture contains certain covenants, including covenants requiring the Company to provide financial information to the holders of the Convertible Notes, and the Trustee if the Company ceases to be subject to the reporting requirements of the Securities Exchange Act of 1934, as amended.
 These covenants are subject to limitations and exceptions that are described in the Indenture.

-For the three and six months ended March 31, 2015, the Company recorded interest expense of \$1.7 million and \$3.4 million, respectively, related to the Convertible Notes.
-For the three and six months ended March 31, 2014, the Company recorded interest expense of \$1.7 million and \$3.4 million, respectively, related to the Convertible Notes.
+For the three and nine months ended June 30, 2015, the Company recorded interest expense of \$1.7 million and \$5.1 million, respectively, related to the Convertible Notes.
+For the three and nine months ended June 30, 2014, the Company recorded interest expense of \$1.7 million and \$5.1 million, respectively, related to the Convertible Notes.

 The Company may repurchase the Convertible Notes in accordance with the 1940 Act and the rules promulgated thereunder.
 Any Convertible Notes repurchased by the Company may, at the Company's option, be surrendered to the Trustee for cancellation, but may not be reissued or resold by the Company.
 Any Convertible Notes surrendered for cancellation will be promptly canceled and no longer outstanding under the Indenture.
-The Company did not repurchase Convertible Notes during the six months ended March 31, 2015.
+The Company did not repurchase Convertible Notes during the nine months ended June 30, 2015.

-Because this net gain was included in the amount that must be distributed to the Company's stockholders in order for it to maintain its RIC status and is classified as a component of net investment income in the Consolidated Statements of Operations, such net gain was included in "Pre-Incentive Fee Net Investment Income" for purposes of the payment of the income incentive fee to the investment advisor under the investment advisory agreement.
-Paying an incentive fee on this type of net gain is permissible under the Company's investment advisory agreement, but because such a fee was not specifically detailed in the investment advisory agreement, the Company obtained the approval of the Company's Board of Directors to pay such fees.
+Any net gain recognized in such a repurchase transaction would be included in the amount that must be distributed to the Company's stockholders in order for it to maintain its RIC status and would be classified as a component of net investment income in the Consolidated Statements of Operations.
+Such net gains would be included in "Pre-Incentive Fee Net Investment Income" for purposes of the payment of the income incentive fee to the investment advisory under the investment advisory agreement.
+Paying an incentive fee on this type of net gain is permissible under the Company's investment advisory agreement.
 This type of net gain, and corresponding income incentive fee, may occur again in the future.
 Any repurchase of the 2019 Notes, 2024 Notes or 2028 Notes at a discount will be treated in a similar manner.

-As of March 31, 2015, there were \$115.0 million Convertible Notes outstanding, which had a fair value of \$117.9 million.
+As of June 30, 2015, there were \$115.0 million Convertible Notes outstanding, which had a fair value of \$117.4 million.